Jalan Kayu Constituency

 Jalan Kayu Constituency was a single member constituency in Jalan Kayu, Singapore, between 1959 and 1988.

-Formation and dissolution
+History

-After the 1951 election, the present Jalan Kayu Single Member Constituency constituted the majority of the Seletar ward; that ward was dissolved prior to the 1959 election, producing the Jalan Kayu ward, the then Thomson ward, and small parts of Nee Soon ward.
-Following its dissolution in 1988, Jalan Kayu was incorporated into the new Cheng San Group Representation Constituency.
-The People's Action Party had held the ward by a narrow margin of 571 votes in the 1984 election.
+After the 1951 election, the present Jalan Kayu constituency constituted the majority of the Seletar ward; that ward was dissolved prior to the 1959 election, producing the Jalan Kayu ward, the then Thomson ward, and small parts of Nee Soon ward.

+During the 1963 Singaporean general election, incumbent Tan Cheng Tong from People's Action Party seek another term but under Barisan Sosialis.
+While his vote share was slashed nearly by half, Tan managed to win the seat with a 7% majority.